LukeGrahamLandry/progressive-technicalities-mod/Docs/Info/Scaling Monsters.md

-Attack damage goes up half a heart (capped at 100 extra hearts) Max health goes up half a heart (capped at 150 extra hearts) Armor goes up one point (capped at 30 / a bar and a half) Movement speed goes up by 5% (capped at 5 times the base value) Starting at hour 10, armor thoughness goes up 1 point (capped at 20)
+Attack damage goes up half a heart (capped at 100 extra hearts) Max health goes up half a heart (capped at 150 extra hearts) Armor goes up one point (capped at 30 / a bar and a half) Movement speed goes up by 5% (capped at twice the base value) Starting at hour 10, armor thoughness goes up 1 point (capped at 20)

 After hour 25, creepers get one minute of invisability